abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 The number of parda people: 40.
 The number of yellow people: 16. the number of black people: 3 and the number indigenous people: 0.

-Each ethnicity have your won shapefile that make a racial dot map, like below,
+Each ethnicity have your won shapefile that create a racial dot map, like below,

 #####Census Racial Dot Map of just one geometry in Sao Paulo city
 ![census geometry sampa](http://i.imgur.com/6Lvwdyx.png)